eduard-cc/half-diamond-api/README.md

 The web UI will run at `http://localhost:3000` and the API at `http://localhost:8000`.

 ### Manually compiling from source

+To compile from source, make sure that you have Python 3.10 or above installed.

 #### 1. Install the system dependencies